 18. Are you confident in sharing your opinions with management, even when they contradict the "norm?"

-Some employees might feel intimidated by their managers, especially if they want to say something that might contradict their boss's opinions.
-Certain groups may unfortunately also feel less inclined to share their thoughts out of fear of retribution or discrimination.
+Some employees might feel intimidated by their managers, especially if they hold a contrary opinion.
+Certain groups may feel less inclined to share their thoughts out of fear of retribution or discrimination.

 19. Has anyone at work discriminated against you because of your race, ethnicity, religion, political beliefs, or cultural background?